Program Start Date: Dec 3 2025

 Location: Online program

-Join Andrea Gevurtz Arai, Professor of Japan and East Asia Studies and Cultural Anthropology in the Jackson School of International Studies, for an online program exploring the newly published volume Spaces of Creative Resistance: Social Change Projects in Twenty-First-Century East Asia, which she curated and edited.
-This collection brings together a cross-national, interdisciplinary group of
+Educators joined Andrea Gevurtz Arai, Professor of Japan and East Asia Studies and Cultural Anthropology in the Jackson School of International Studies, for an online program exploring the newly published volume Spaces of Creative Resistance: Social Change Projects in Twenty-First-Century East Asia, which she curated and edited.
+This collection brings together a cross-national, interdisciplinary group

 Location: Online program

-Join us for this six-week course exploring the politics of memory in and about Asia through consideration of museum collections, memorials, and personal ephemera.
+Educators joined us for this six-week seminar course that explored the politics of memory in and about Asia through consideration of museum collections, memorials, and personal ephemera.
 The politics of memory refers to the ways that societies remember, and sometimes intentionally forget, past events, and how those memories are shaped, controlled, and contested.
-Through a series of case
+Through a

 The Education About Asia (EAA) journal is looking for classroom teachers to serve as peer reviewers!
 This is a great opportunity for educators to engage with new scholarship in Asian studies and contribute their classroom perspective to the field.
 The review process is simple, with manuscripts capped at 4,000 words and clear guidelines provided.
 If